 ONSITE: Intermediate Wheel Throwing (A)

-Expand your skills with additional throwing techniques and more complex projects.
-We'll explore larger-scale pieces, throwing platters, making sets, and adding hand-built elements.
+Expand your skills by learning additional throwing techniques and working on complex projects.
+We'll explore larger-scale pieces, throw platters, make sets, and add hand-built elements to our pieces.
 This class caters to individual interests, so we'll address specific techniques for your projects.
 Discussion on reduction firing in the gas kiln and glaze firing to cone 10 for your pottery is an option.

 About the Instructor